247sathish/AndroidPreparation/README.md

 SnapHelper is a helper class that is used to snap any child of our RecyclerView.

-With the help of this class, we can display the specific number of RecyclerView items on our screen, and we can avoid the RecyclerView children's display inside our RecyclerView.
+With the help of this class, we can `display the specific number of RecyclerView items on our screen`, and we can avoid the RecyclerView children's display inside our RecyclerView.

 ### What is Dialog in Android?